- About Jackson

 A demonym for Jackson is Jacksonian.

-For example: My uncle has moved to the other side of the state, yet he still thinks of himself as a Jacksonian.
+For example: My uncle moved when young, yet he still thinks of himself as a Jacksonian.

 - FIPS Codes